prkstaff/k8s-provision/README.md

 - kubectl
 - istioctl
 - GCP service account key
+- An account in Google Cloud with access to this project

 ## Setting Up GCP Service Account Key
 Ask the System Administrator for the service account key and place it at